srnichols/StampsPattern/docs/DEPLOYMENT_GUIDE.md

 ## 🚪 **Enterprise API Management Deployment**

 ### 🎯 **APIM Deployment Considerations**

+- SKU behavior: The orchestrator selects Developer for non-prod and Premium for prod by default.
+- Multi-region demo: In non-prod, multiple Developer APIM instances are fronted by Front Door.
+Use the Step 1 script with `-AutoRunApimSync` to synchronize APIs/policy across regions (azure-api.net endpoints only; skipped for prod).

 > **⏱️ Deployment Time**: Premium APIM takes 45-60 minutes to deploy
 > **💰 Cost Impact**: Premium tier costs $2,800-7,400/month but provides enterprise features